rderoldan1/rails_country_select/README.md

 3. ISO cod 2 chars ('CO', 'AF', 'AX', 'AL')
 4. ISO cod 3 chars ('COL', 'AFG', 'ALA', ALB')

+Also includes a Helper method in order to get all country info.

 ## Installation

 Add this line to your application's Gemfile: